 AI agent vs chatbot: Ready to decide?

-Choosing between AI agents vs chatbots goes beyond technology.
+Choosing between an AI agent vs chatbot goes beyond technology.
 It is about how you want to support your customers.

 While chatbots offer basic, reactive assistance, AI agents provide more intelligent, proactive support through deeper system integration.